Kinovea/kinovea-docs/source/capture/hardware/industrial.rst

 -------------

 This section describes the common options for the configuration of machine vision cameras.
-Settings or installation information specific to each camera vendor are described afterwards.
+Settings or installation information specific to each camera vendor are described after the section **Resulting Framerate**.

 .. image:: /images/capture/config-basler.png

 Stream format
 *************
-The avalaible stream formats depend on the brand and model of the camera.
+The available stream formats depend on the brand and model of the camera.

 Stream formats named *Raw* or containing *Bayer* in the name transmit the raw sensor data and can be used to record raw videos.